jncraton/BWMetaAI/CONTRIBUTING.md

 This section is most useful once you're familiar with PyAI scripting.
 It describes new AI preprocessor commands that you can use when contributing.

+### Build Orders

+When designing build orders, you can use simple supply count syntax just like you would when writing down builds for human usage.
+This makes it fairly easy to add or modify builds without a deep knowledge of the AI engine.

+    9 Depot
+    11 Rax
+    14 Marine
+    16 Expand
+    16 Depot
+    16 Marine
+    18 Barracks
+    18 Marine
+    20 Marine
+    21 Refinery

 ### If blocks

 Many _jump commands can be accessed using a new Pythonic `if` structure.
 Here's how you would normally create a block that executes 50% of the time: